mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 - ASK – returns Boolean true or false indicating if a query matches any triples.
  -DESCRIBE – returns a new RDF graph containing matched resources.

-A common SELECT matching pattern that I don’t cover in this chapter is OPTIONAL.
+A common SELECT matching pattern that I don’t cover in this chapter is the OPTIONAL statement.

 ### OWL: The Web Ontology Language